x22x22/qwen-code/docs/rfc/qwen-code-cli-output-format-stream-json-rfc_clear_en.md

 - If a callback fails, the SDK must return `{"subtype":"error","error":{"message":"...","retryable":false}}`, and the CLI will follow the safety fallback (auto-deny or report failure).
 - MCP integration: `subtype:"mcp_message"` carries JSON-RPC (`tools/list`, `tools/call`, etc.), and the SDK wraps results as `mcp_response` inside `control_response`.
+- Current state: the CLI primarily emits one-way output while the TUI handles confirmations inline, so dual-channel hooks similar to Claude Code still need to be generalized.
+- Design requirement: whenever the CLI needs external confirmation, it should emit a `control_request` and wait for the matching `control_response`, covering tool approvals, hook callbacks, and MCP JSON-RPC exchanges.
+- Coverage examples: `/confirm_shell_commands`, `confirm_action`, `quit_confirmation`, tool permission approvals, sub-agent orchestration, and future dialogs/forms/identity flows.
+- Fallback policy: if the control channel is disabled, the CLI must explicitly reject risky actions or state “unavailable in structured mode” via `result/command` instead of failing silently.
-- The CLI should add a unified dispatcher so the TUI and structured modes share the same logic.
+- Follow-up tasks: (1) add JSON Schemas for `control_request` / `control_response`; (2) build a unified dispatcher so the TUI and CLI share the same logic; (3) extend SDKs with listeners/hooks that surface the requests to upper-layer UIs.

 ## Version Negotiation and Error Semantics